Etiology

 - Malignancies

-- Paroxysmal Nocturnal Hemoglobinuria (PNH) (see Paroxysmal Nocturnal Hemoglobinuria, [[Paroxysmal Nocturnal Hemoglobinuria]])
+- Paroxysmal Nocturnal Hemoglobinuria (PNH) (see Paroxysmal Nocturnal Hemoglobinuria)

-- Tetralogy of Fallot (see Tetralogy of Fallot, [[Tetralogy of Fallot]])
+- Tetralogy of Fallot (see Tetralogy of Fallot)

-Type 4 Renal Tubular Acidosis (RTA)/Hypoaldosteronism (see Type 4 Renal Tubular Acidosis, [[Type 4 Renal Tubular Acidosis]] and Hypoaldosteronism, [[Hypoaldosteronism]])
+Type 4 Renal Tubular Acidosis (RTA)/Hypoaldosteronism (see Type 4 Renal Tubular Acidosis and Hypoaldosteronism)

 Decreased Aldosterone Synthesis